ViaScientific/vfdocs/docs/ViaFoundry/profile.md

 -   Next, you can use the **Groups** tab to create a group and add members to it, allowing you to share your runs or pipelines with others.
--   To manage your SSH keys, you'll need to head over to the **Run Environments** tab, where you can create new keys or enter existing SSH key pairs in the `Edit` section to establish connections with hosts.
+-   To manage your SSH keys, you'll need to head over to the **SSH Keys** tab.
+This section allows you to perform essential actions such as generating new keys or inputting pre-existing SSH key pairs within the Edit section.
+By utilizing this functionality, you can establish secure connections with various hosts.
+It's worth mentioning that for the majority of accounts, these keys are automatically generated,
 -   You can also add your **Amazon Keys** or **Google Keys** in order to execute your runs in the cloud.
--   Under the **Repositories** tab (formerly called **GitHub**), you can enter your security credentials to push your pipeline information to your Github or Bitbuckets account.
+-   Under the **Repositories** tab, you can enter your security credentials to pull/push pipeline information to your Github or Bitbuckets accounts.
--   If you're not using Google sign-in, you can change your password within the **Change Password** section.
+-   If you currently rely on a password for logging into your account, you can easily modify your password by accessing the dedicated Change Password section.
 -   Lastly, in the **Notification** tab, you can opt into receiving emails about completed or failed runs.